 The Rhode Island Black Heritage Society, formed in 1975, is one of America's oldest African heritage and historical organizations and a founding member of the Association of African American Museums.
 Constituted for the purposes of collecting, preserving, and interpreting materials relating to the history of the African Heritage people of Rhode Island and beyond.
-For more information, please visit https://www.riblackheritage.org/ organization for the state of Rhode Island.
-The Corporation works with public, private, and nonprofit partners to create the conditions for businesses in all sectors to thrive as well as improve the quality of life for Rhode Island citizens.
-Rhode Island Commerce Corporation's tourism division works in partnership with local convention and visitors' bureaus, chambers of commerce, and private travel-related organizations to promote economic opportunity and prosperity for Rhode Island through both domestic and international tourism.
-In 2022, Rhode Island attracted 27.7 million visitors, and tourism spending contributed \$5.3 billion to the State's economy with a total economic impact of \$7.9 billion.
-Tourism subsidized 84,386 jobs, representing one in every eight jobs in the State, providing more than \$1.9 billion in government revenues as well as contributed \$903 million in state and local taxes.
-For more information on visiting Rhode Island including travel guides, events, images and more, go to www.VisitRhodelsland.com.
+For more information, www.riblackheritage.org/.

+Rhode Island Commerce Corporation is the official full-service, economic development organization for the state of Rhode Island.
+The Corporation works with public, private and nonprofit partners to create the conditions for businesses in all sectors to thrive as well as improve the quality of life for Rhode Island citizens.
+Rhode Island Commerce Corporation's tourism division works in partnership with local convention and visitors' bureaus, chambers of commerce and private travel-related organizations to promote economic opportunity and prosperity for Rhode Island through both domestic and international tourism.
+In 2022, Rhode Island attracted 27.7 million visitors, and tourism spending contributed \$5.3 billion to the state's economy with a total economic impact of \$7.9 billion.
+Tourism subsidized 84,386 jobs, representing one in every eight jobs in the state, providing more than \$1.9 billion in government revenues as well as contributed \$903 million in state and local taxes.